cwfparsonson/ddls/README.rst

 Using the RAMP Simulator in your Own Code
 =========================================
-This ``ddls`` library and its assoicated cluster simulator have been built to be highly customisable to many different DDL research project.
+This ``ddls`` library and its assoicated cluster simulator have been built to be highly customisable to many different DDL research projects.

 Most DDL research projects focus on a specific part of the cluster, and a lot of customisation to accommodate for novel ideas.
 For example, in the PAC-ML paper, we considered the question of how much to partition computation